Khoi412/Hackathon1_Healthcare_Insurance_Cost_Analysis/README.md

 ## Development Roadmap
 * What challenges did you face, and what strategies were used to overcome these challenges?

+* - Everything it was all new to me, the predictive segment was extremely difficult.
+* - I used Chatgpt for the predictive analysis as i didn't know how to start one.

 * What new skills or tools do you plan to learn next based on your project experience?

+* - Delve into more scikit-learn to better understand predictive analytics.